4.9

 Read all our verified reviews

-What should I know about Hiking Dolomites?
+What should I know about hiking in the Dolomites?

 Some great hikes in the Dolomites include the iconic Tre Cime di Lavaredo.
 A hike around the Marmolada mountain, which sits at 3,344 meters, is a great option.
 If you’re looking for a more extended trip, consider a hut-to-hut trek along the Haute Route.

-Why should I choose Dolomites for my Hiking adventure?
+Why should I choose Dolomites for my hiking adventure?

 Varied hiking trails: Whether you’re looking for a short day hike or a multi-day hike, you’ll find what you’re looking for.
 There are also hikes for both advanced hikers and beginners.